Chouffy/chouffy.github.io/notes/server_softwares/Docker.md

 A *container* run an *image*.
 Data are in `/var/lib/docker/volumes/`.

+Don't forget to add yourself to the docker group: `usermod -a -G docker USERNAME`

 Container management:

 * Run `docker run -d --name container_name image` with *image* `nginx` for example